PeakockCode/top-youtubers-cz-2024-doc/README.md

 These are some initial questions we aim to answer to reach our goal.

-### Dashboard layout
+### Dashboard Visualization

-The data visuals that should be appropriate in answering our questions are:
+The data visuals that will be suitable for answering our questions include:
-Table, Scorecard (Engagement metrics), Bar chart, Treemap or other visualization.
+Tables, Scorecards (Engagement metrics), Bar charts, and other visualizations such as Treemaps.

-**Dasbhoard wireframe:**
+**Dasbhoard mockup:**

 ![Dasbhoard mockup](assets/images/TopYouTubers_CZ2024_Dashboard_Mockup.png)